anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-## Registrar-Agent
+## Registrar-Agent {#agent_component}

-The Registrar-Agent is a new component in BRSKI-PRM that provides a secure message passing service between pledges in responder mode and the domain registrar.
+The Registrar-Agent is a new component in BRSKI-PRM that provides a store and forward communication path with secure message passing between pledges in responder mode and the domain registrar.

 It requires the domain registrar EE certificate for TLS server authentication when establishing a TLS session with the domain registrar and to provide that certificate to the pledge for creating the Pledge Voucher-Request (PVR).
 The certificate may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar.